newchuyalong/libgdx-learning/Gradle-and-Eclipse.md

-Before you can import your project into Eclipse, make sure you [[setup your development environment|Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%29]]!
+Before you can import your project into Eclipse, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA)]]!

 ## Importing to Eclipse
 Using the Gradle project with Eclipse can be done in two ways: